 The inaugural plan had 137 actions across 10 strategic goals and achieved almost 70 per cent of these actions despite over two years of severe interruption in service delivery due to the COVID-19 pandemic.
-Details of the actions and achievements are outlined in the available appendices.

-The past four years included the city's first internationally recognised Fab Lab maker space and the new Textile Lab in the Toronto Library.
+The past five years included the city's first internationally recognised Fab Lab maker space and the new Textile Lab in the Toronto Library.
 There has also been strong and consistent growth in programmed events and activities, such as History Illuminated, Write Here Festival, Dobell Festival, and POP BAM.
 General programming delivery and attendance also increased.
-Lake Make Libraries connected with the community through engaging initiatives such as library public art mascots and the inclusion of the 'Launchpad' emerging art exhibitions.
+Lake Mac Libraries connected with the community through engaging initiatives such as library public art mascots and 'Launchpad' emerging art exhibitions.

 Innovative services and technology were introduced, such as the library's smartphone app, members' portal 'Monitor,' and user-friendly website.
-Thanks to these technological additions and updates library members now have greater access to the collection, membership details, ticketing, databases, and printing from home.
+Thanks to these technological additions and updates, library members now have greater access to the collection, membership details, ticketing, databases, and printing from home.